pdm-project/pdm/docs/docs/usage/dependency.md

 To fix this, you could loosen the dependency version constraints in pyproject.toml.
 If that is not possible, you could also override the resolved version in `[tool.pdm.resolution.overrides]` table.
 ```

 You can either change to a lower version of `django` or remove the upper bound of `asgiref`.
-But if it is not eligible for your project, you can try [overriding the resolved package versions](./config.md#override-the-resolved-package-versions) in `pyproject.toml`.
+But if it is not eligible for your project, you can try [overriding the resolved package versions](./config.md#override-the-resolved-package-versions) or even [don't lock that specific package](./config.md#exclude-specific-packages-and-their-dependencies-from-the-lock-file) in `pyproject.toml`.

 ## Manage global project